A theme I have learned through the years is "just say yes and let God do the rest."

 This theme surfaced when I was asked to live in South Korea for six months and help with the EXPLO '74 conference.
 My faith grew tremendously as I watched more than 1 million people gather in Yoido Plaza, eager to know more about God.

-Originally, I became a Campus Crusade staff member to put my administrative skills to use.
+Originally, I became a Cru staff member to put my administrative skills to use.
 I am not an adventurous person, but God has nudged me into many adventures over the years.

 Before the 6 months in Korea ended, I was challenged to stay in Asia to work at our Asian headquarters located then in the Philippines.
 I said yes -- I had already fallen in love with Asian people and I saw their hunger for God.
 Besides administrative work, I was involved with ministry to Filipino students and professionals.
 It was a dream job.